MattheDev53/GoofyShellScripts/README.md

 ## fancyClear.sh
 I'm not sure about you, but I like putting neofetch in my .bashrc so that my computer specs are displayed everytime I go into a terminal.
 I like the aesthetic of it.
 This script makes it so that it runs neofetch after clearing the terminal, like it would if i closed and reopened my terminal.

+## driveAnhialator.sh
+It anhialates your drive, like a good drive anhialator should.
+It uses `/dev/random` and `dev/zero` to anhialate your drive.
+It also has goofy ass easter eggs for no reason.